The Nest

 Go Back To Previous Page

 Landlords are known for ruling over their properties with an iron fist, and that’s no joke.
 We have all heard about landlords getting too excitedWhat A Landlord Can and Cannot Do in New York about having power.
-Sometimes, it can turn into a horror story worthy of the news.
+Sometimes, this turns into a horror story worthy of the news.
 There are a lot of grey areas that make people worry about the true power a landlord can hold.
 What can a landlord do during an inspection?

 Ever wonder what they can do and where the line gets drawn?
 It’s a common question among renters, so knowing your tenant rights is good.
 Let’s discuss tenant rights NYC and landlord rights NYC.